Editor's Note: This blog was originally published in October 2020 and has been updated with additional content in June 2022.

 The secret to engaging with your audience is to stay current with the latest social media trends, identify the hot topics your audience is talking about, utilize hashtags, and consistently share exciting and relevant content.
 Ideally, your overall objective is to tell your business or brand’s story.

 Growing Your Audience

 When considering your social media strategy, one of your business's primary objectives is to continually grow your audience.
-The whole point of building a social presence is to not only share content, but also to gain more followers, increase brand loyalty, and reach a wider audience who can potentially convert into customers.
+The whole point of building a social presence is to not only share content but also to gain more followers, increase brand loyalty, and reach a wider audience that can potentially convert into customers.

 By establishing reliable tactics to grow your audience and following on social media, you will see significant growth in your following.

 Organizing Your Content

 No matter how big or small your business or brand is, managing social media is not easy.
 One of the biggest challenges that come with managing your business's social media strategy is staying organized.

 Use a content calendar to keep track of your posts.